 Questions?
 Please contact Student Accounts.
 We're here to help!

-Fall Semester - If you pay your admission deposit but never enroll, you can send a written refund request (postmarked by May 1 of the current year) to the Office of Admissions.
+Fall Semester: If you pay your admission deposit and do not enroll, you can send a written refund request (postmarked by July 1, 2020) to the Office of Admissions.

 Physician Assistant B.S./M.S.
 Program Students

 An $800 deposit is required of all students accepted into the B.S./M.S.
 Program and is applied to your tuition at the graduate level of the program.

 The $50 nonrefundable deposit is good for the academic year for which you plan to begin your studies, unless you defer, and will be applied to your bill.
 If you do not enroll and do not defer, the deposit is forfeited.